 Coinbase vs Coinmama – The Battle of the Bitcoin Veterans

 Bitcoin’s code hit the Internet in 2009, and it wasn’t an immediate hit by any stretch of the imagination.
 Nevertheless, Coinbase started its operation in 2012 and Coinmama entered the market the following year.
-These are blockchain pioneers we’ll be analyzing in the following paragraphs!
+This Coinbase vs. Coinmama comparison will analyze these blockchain pioneers in the following paragraphs!

 It could be said that both companies serve different markets.
 They’re also similar in a lot of ways, though.
 We’ll explore these ideas and more, much more, in the following article.